paraofheaven/financial-statement-summarization/portfolio.md

 Securities that plot on the SML are expected to earn their equilibrium rate of return,and may have diversification benefits as well.

+return objectives are part of policy statement's objectives,not constraint.

+the execution step of the portfolio management process typically begins with a top-down analysis of macroeconomic variables.The investment policy statement is completed during the planning step.Asset class rebalacing is part of the feedback step.

+assumption of the CAPM:
+	all investors who hold risky assets will hold the same portfolio of risky assets.

+write a IPS: establish a target asset allocation strategy.